MakeSchool-Tutorials/Drift-Unity-VR/P5-making-the-menu/content.md

 >
 ![Set up the scene to switch when you squeeze the grip](../media/image72.gif)
 >
 Don’t forget to add your Scenes to the Build Settings!
+(Drag it to `File > Build Settings`)

 <!--  -->